 • Loss of interest in tasks normally enjoyed

-This brief guide is intended to provide some helpful tips for the family and friends of individuals living in the Memory Care Neighbourhoods at Aster Gardens.
+This brief guide is intended to provide some helpful tips for the family and friends of individuals living in the Memory Living Neighbourhoods at Aster Gardens.
 Remember, you are just as important to us as your loved one is in our community, so feel free to drop by and say hello and remember to follow these ‘A S T E R’ tips.

 ASK: We strive to ensure that each visit is comfortable and memorable for you and your loved ones, so have a chat with us about how we may be able to help.
 It is important for you to understand how your loved one has been doing, when they may be needing extra attention, and who or what they have been asking for.